Struck by the Ree: Dakota War of 1862

-In 1862, during the Dakota–U.S. War in Minnesota, Struck by the Ree deployed his warriors to protect them from the unmerciful whites.
-In spite of this, his people were expelled from Minnesota after the uprising.
-In 1865, Struck by the Ree testified at hearings of the Doolittle Commission, which investigated fraud among Indian agents.
+In December 1862 Little Crow met for a month with the leaders of the Yankton and Yanktonai.
+Chief Struck By-the-Ree refused to join the Mdewakanton and sent warriors to protect Fort Pierre when Little Crow talked of attacking it.
+When Struck By-the-Ree learned that some of Sleepy Eye's band and White Lodge's band had captives on Yankton land he paid their encampment a visit.
+He offered to trade one horse for each prisoner, two women and five children, and in return was scoffed at.
+The Chief informed his visitors they were on Yankton land and would be attacked if they refused his generosity.
+One source says he was given the prisoners.
+However, warriors of the Two Kettle Lakota secured their release in 1863.
+In 1865, Struck-By-the-Ree testified at hearings of the Doolittle Commission, which investigated fraud among Indian agents.
 He reported that agents routinely skimmed goods from stores purchased with Indian annuity money and that Native people were illegally forced to pay for food out of their treaty money, while the agents ate for free.
 Agents routinely padded their pockets with money that, under treaty agreement, was supposed to purchase supplies for Indians.
-Struck by the Ree also reported that frontier soldiers routinely coerced sexual favors from Native women.
+Struck-By-the-Ree also reported that frontier soldiers routinely coerced sexual favors from Native women.
 He said, "Before the soldiers came along, we had good health, but, the soldiers go to my women, and they want to sleep with them, and the women being hungry will sleep with them in order to get something to eat, and will get a bad disease, and then the women go to their husbands and give them the bad disease."

 Grant peace policy of 1871–1881

-Struck by the Ree was a devout Christian.
+Struck-By-the-Ree was a devout Christian.
 Under the Grant peace policy of 1871–1881, the federal government assigned Indian reservations to certain Christian denominations, regardless of the Indian people's wishes.
-Struck by the Ree opposed this policy and responded to the government with these words: "My opposition to your plans is a sincere and conscientious duty to the Great Spirit, which I desire to discharge.
+Struck-By-the-Ree opposed this policy and responded to the government with "My opposition to your plans is a sincere and conscientious duty to the Great Spirit, which I desire to discharge.
 I made up my mind on this subject twenty-two years ago.
 I wish to put the instruction of the youth of my tribe into the hands of the Blackrobes; I consider them alone the depositories of the ancient and true faith of Jesus Christ, and we are free to hear and follow them...Since my first talk with the Blackrobes I have no other thought but to embrace the ancient religion of Jesus Christ, if I can make myself worthy.
 My mind is made up."